NTU-FRELab/fish-flow/README.md

     * Size: Observed fish total length in Reef Life Survey.
 Unit: Centimeter.
 Data from *Seguin et al. (2022)*.
     * Num: The number of observed fish in Reef Life Survey.
 Data from *Seguin et al. (2022)*.
     * sstmean: Mean sea surface temperature.
 Unit: &deg;C.
-    * a: Fish bayesian length-weight growth coefficient obtained from FishBase *(Froese and Pauly 2025)*.
+    * a: Bayesian length-weight growth coefficient obtained from FishBase (a) *(Froese and Pauly 2025)*.
-    * b: Fish bayesian length-weight growth coefficient obtained from FishBase *(Froese and Pauly 2025)*.
+    * b: Bayesian length-weight growth coefficient obtained from FishBase (b) *(Froese and Pauly 2025)*.
     * MaxSizeTL: Maximum recorded fish total length at which observation was made in Reef Life Survey.
 Unit: Centimeter.
 Data from *Seguin et al. (2022)*.
     * Area: Surveyed area of each transect.
 Unit: meter<sup>2</sup>.
 Data from *Seguin et al. (2022)*.
-    * Biomass: Biomass of an fish individual, calculated from its observed fish total length (i.e., `column: Size`) using bayesian length-weight regression model: Biomass = a &times; TL<sup>b</sup>.
+    * Biomass: Biomass of an fish individual, calculated from its observed fish total length (i.e., `column: Size`) using Bayesian length-weight regression model: Biomass = a &times; TL<sup>b</sup>.
 TL: Fish total length.
 Unit: Gram.
     * Kmax: The standardized fish growth coefficient represents a theoretical growth coefficient (K) when the asymptotic length of the population equals the maximum length of the species.
 It was caculated using the `calc_prod_rfishprod` function developed by *Seguin et al. (2022)*, based on the `rfishprod` package *(Morais and Bellwood 2018)*.
     * somatic_G: The daily growing biomass of a fish individual, which was estimated using the von Bertalanffy growth model.
 Calculations were conducted using the `calc_prod_rfishprod` function developed by *Seguin et al. (2022)*, based on the `rfishprod` package *(Morais and Bellwood 2018)*.
 Unit: Gram.
     * Md: The predicted natural mortality rate, estimated using the model proposed by *Gislason et al. (2010)*.
 This model incorporateds the `observed fish total length` (i.e., column: `Size`), `maximum recorded total legnth` (i.e., column: `MaxSizeTL`), and `Kmax` (i.e., column: `Kmax`).
 Calculations were conducted using the `calc_prod_rfishprod` function developed by *Seguin et al. (2022)*, based on the `rfishprod` package *(Morais and Bellwood 2018)*.